scliff108/CodeLab/README.md

 > is Open.

-There are a few projects to get you started using Python in the [Python](/Python/) folder.

- # JavaScript
+ ## JavaScript

-JavaScript is another programming language you will use in this class.
-It is well-known as the scripting language for web pages but it is used for so much more.
+Well-known as the scripting language for web pages but it is used for so much more.

-There are a few projects to get you started using JavaScript in the [JavaScript](/JavaScript/) folder.

 # License